scsm-ua/kirtan-guide-en/songs/jadi-gaura-na-hoto-tobe-ki-hoito.md

     madhura vṛndā,     vipina mādhurī, praveśa chāturī sāra varaja-yuvatī,      bhāvera bhakati, śakati hoito kāra?

-Who would have had the capacity to render ecstat- ic devotional service, following the mood of the damsels of Vraja?
+Who would have had the capacity to render ecstatic devotional service, following the mood of the damsels of Vraja?
 Indeed, the clever expertise of the Vraja-gopīs is essential for entering the supremely sweet forest of Vṛndā, Śrī Vṛndāvan.

 #### 3